vuestorefront/vue-storefront/docs/guide/installation/configuration.md

       "mergeConfigurableChildren": true
 ```

-Vue Storefront is feeding the Product page gallery with the combination of: `product.media_gallery`, `product.image` and the `product.configurable_children.image`, if false the Product page gallery shows the `product.media_gallery` of the selected variant.
+Vue Storefront is feeding the Product page gallery with the combination of: `product.media_gallery`, `product.image` and the `product.configurable_children.image`.
+If set to `false` the Product page gallery shows the `product.media_gallery` of the selected variant.

 ```json
   "gallery": {
       "variantsGroupAttribute": "color"
 ```

-If "mergeConfigurableChildren" is set to true In some cases simple products attached to the configurable one have the same photos as the main one assigned.
-If this option is set to the name of any particullar attribute assigned with `configurable_children` - the images that Vue Storefront is getting will be grouped by the color (getting single color images from the `configurable_children` collection)
+If `mergeConfigurableChildren` is set to `true` in some cases simple products attached to the configurable one have the same photos as the main one assigned.
+If this option is set to the name of any particular attribute assigned with `configurable_children`, images that Vue Storefront is getting will be grouped by the color (getting single color images from the `configurable_children` collection)

 ```json
    "gallery": {
      "imageAttributes": ["image","thumbnail","small_image"]
 ```

-The product attributes representing the images.
-Wee see it in the Product page gallery if `mergeConfigurableChildren` is set to false and the product is configured
+Product attributes representing the images.
+We'll see it in the Product page gallery if `mergeConfigurableChildren` is set to `false` and the product is configured

 ```json
   "gallery": {